-ACE is free of charge and on to all enrolled NDSU students.
-During the 2015-2016 school year, ACE had 51,362 visits!
-If you are planning a visit, the center is at it's quietest earlier on in the mornings and busiest in the evenings.
+ACE is free of charge and available to all enrolled NDSU students.
+During the 2016-2017 school year, ACE had 39,703 visits!
+If you are planning a visit, the center is quietest earlier in the mornings and busiest in the evenings.

 How do I use ACE tutoring?

 The Drop-In Tutoring service is the most popular method of tutoring at ACE because tutors are available for over 100 different NDSU courses.
-There is no reason to make an appointment; rather, simply come in when a tutor is available for your course by checking the schedule.
-Once you get here, the front desk staff will direct you back to your tutor.
+There is no reason to make an appointment.
+Simply check the schedule and come to ACE when a tutor is available for your course.
+Once you get here, the front desk staff will direct you to your tutor.
 Come as often as you would like, be sure to bring your textbook, notes, and any other tools you might need.

 Small Group Tutoring can be requested for our most popular courses.
-Students from the same course and who have similar schedules will be matched together for weekly 50 minute study session with the tutor in a private study room.
-Although this is a commitment, students who stick with the groups for the duration of the semester usually find themselves with a passing grade and a new group of friends.
+Three to five students from the same course and who have similar schedules will be matched together for weekly 50 minute study sessions with a tutor in a private study room.
+Although this is a commitment, students who stick with the groups for the duration of the semester usually find themselves with an improved grade and a new group of friends.

 Who are the Tutors?

 Tutors who are hired through ACE must have at least a 3.0 GPA, be recommended by faculty, and have received a B or higher in the courses they tutor.
 Almost all tutors are undergraduates who have recently taken the class; therefore, students may feel as if they are simply working with a friend.
 ACE is recognized as an internationally certified tutoring center through the College Reading and Learning Association (CRLA).
 Because of this, ACE tutors must complete more than 10 hours of training and professional development in their first few months of hire.